jiongjeong/FoodTracker/README.md

 ## Demo user accounts

 Use these demo accounts to sign in during testing.
-These are public demo credentials — do not use them for real accounts.

 - bob@gmail.com
 - test1@gmail.com